mgndolan/MethodsOfPopGen/Notebook.md

 To avoid overcomplicating the process, we are working with the automated default settings for variant filtering within the GATK package.
+See the following script for running the GATK unified genotyper on the unicorn dataset:

 ```
 #!/bin/bash